 Overcoming imposter syndrome starts with recognizing your own potential and taking ownership of your achievement.
 Dr. Albers offers these suggestions:

-- Separate feelings from facts: Chances are, you’ll feel imposter syndrome creeping in at some point in your life.
-“Be ready for those feelings, observe them, be mindful of them and be ready with a response,” Dr. Albers suggests.
-Recognize that just because you think these things doesn’t mean they are true.
+Chances are, you’ll feel imposter syndrome creeping in at some point in your life.
+“Be ready for those feelings, observe them, be mindful of them and be ready with a response,” Dr. Albers advises.
+Recognize that just because you think these things, doesn’t mean they’re true.
 “If your mind says, ‘I don’t know what I’m talking about,’ remind yourself that you know more than you think you do and are capable of learning.”

-- Take note of your accomplishments: In moments where you feel less-than, it can be helpful to have a tangible reminder of your successes.
+In moments where you feel less than, it can be helpful to have a tangible reminder of your successes.
 When your manager sends you an email recognizing your excellent work on a project, save that email in a special folder.
-If your child makes you a card telling you what a great parent you are, hang it on the fridge where you’ll be able to see it on a day when it feels like nothing’s going right.
+If your child makes you a card telling you what a great parent you are, hang it on the fridge where you’ll be able to see it — especially on a day when it feels like nothing’s going right.

-- Talk to others: Sometimes, a good chat with someone who knows you and supports you can help you realize that your imposter feelings are normal but also irrational.
+Sometimes, a good chat with someone who knows you and supports you can help you realize that your imposter feelings are normal, but also irrational.

-- Talk to a therapist: A therapist can help you recognize feelings associated with imposter syndrome and create new behaviors to get past them.
+A therapist can help you recognize feelings associated with imposter syndrome and create new behaviors to get past them.
 “Action really helps overcome this,” Dr. Albers says.
-“It’s about not getting stuck in the thought of ‘I can’t do this’ but making sure that you take action and move forward.”
+“It’s about not getting stuck in the thought of ‘I can’t do this,’ but making sure that you take action and move forward.”